Tonye Princewill: Public affairs

 Princewill writes a weekly column in the Vanguard newspaper.

 He has expressed concern about the use of youth in Nigeria, particularly during elections, for violence and thuggery.

 Following the heavy floods that ravaged parts of Nigeria in 2012, he organised relief activities for Niger Delta communities through the Princewill Trust.
 He has launched several initiatives to support Nigerian youth, rural women, orphans and widows.
 In June 2012, Princewill sponsored Nigerian youth delegations on tours to Dubai and Ghana to learn about entrepreneurship, governance, leadership and self-development.

 In January 2013, in celebration of his 44th birthday, Princewill released a documentary titled "Man.
 Mentor.
 Maverick" in which he speaks about his vision of equal opportunities for all.

 Princewill sponsored several baseline studies in 2013, covering the state of education, environment, and health in Rivers State.
 In education, research showed that a large number of Model Secondary and Primary Schools were not finished and had been abandoned.

 The management of oil spillages in Rivers State, a catalyst for youth restiveness, was seen as ineffective across local governments in the State.
 Survey respondents reported that funds which ought to have gone into cleaning and sanitisation of their communities were diverted by local officials.
 These findings also support press reports about corruption in government allocations to oil-producing areas.

 In the area of health, there is widespread disenchantment about the lack of improvement within the sector.
 Weak health service delivery in Rivers State is forcing many patients to seek medical attention at unregulated traditional medicine shops.

 On the 4th of July, 2025, he was appointed chairman of the Board Trustees of the University of Port Harcourt Alumni association for a tenure of 4 years.

+He is currently the Paramount ruler of Da Ogo / Queen Elebabene Royal Group of Houses.